-Wellness Wednesdays occur every other Wednesday throughout the Fall and Spring semester.
+Wellness Wednesdays occur monthly on Wednesdays throughout the Fall and Spring semesters.
 They focus on connecting students with resources on campus, exploring the various areas of wellness, and generally encouraging students to take time for their own wellbeing.
-CNR partners with various organizations on-campus.
-If you have suggestions for a wellness event or you would like to partner with us, please contact the Wellness Wednesday coordinator, Anna Hoehenrieder, at email@example.com.
+Rausser partners with various organizations on-campus.
+If you have suggestions for a wellness event or you would like to partner with us, please contact the Wellness Wednesday coordinator, Anna Hoehenrieder, at firstname.lastname@example.org.

 See updated information about all wellness events for the semester at https://nature.berkeley.edu/undergrad_events.
 Look at the Wellness Resources list to find resources that can improve your own wellness in each of the wellness areas.

 Past Wellness Wednesday Videos

 Emotional: Includes self-care, relaxation, stress reduction, and the development of inner strength.
 Emotional intelligence means being aware and able to regulate both positive and negative emotions while handling interpersonal relationships with empathy.
 Promotes self-awareness, authenticity, autonomy, compassion, and proper decision making.

 Environmental: Living a lifestyle that is connected to and respectful of nature.
 Encourages taking actions to protect the Earth and improve your own personal environment.
 Involves being aware of climate issues and taking steps to conserve Earth's resources.